sing-group/compi/cli/README.md

         --num-threads/-t
                 number of threads to use (default: 6) --skip/-s
                 skip to task.
 Runs the pipeline from the specific without running its dependencies.
-This option is incompatible with --single-task
+This option is incompatible with --single-task, --until and --before
         --single-task/-st
-                Runs a single task without its depencendies.
-This option is incompatible with --skip --runners-config/-r
+                runs a single task without its depencendies.
+This option is incompatible with --skip, --until and --before --until/-ut
+                runs until a task (inclusive) including its depencendies.
+This option is incompatible with --single-task, --skip and --before
+        --before/-bt
+                runs all tasks which are dependencies of a given task.
+This option is incompatible with --single-task, --skip and --until
+        --runners-config/-r
                 XML file configuring custom runners for tasks.
 See the Compi documentation for more details
 ```